FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Integrated Components and Dependencies

-Built for product security, platform, procurement, engineering, and compliance teams managing dependency risk.
+Built for product security, platform, procurement, engineering, and compliance teams that need defensible component evidence without overstating supplier responsibility.

 Author